September is Suicide Prevention Month

 • In the U.S., suicide is the second leading cause of death among people ages 10-24, and the 11th leading cause of death overall.

 The goal of coming together this month is to ensure that individuals, friends, and families have access to the tools, resources, and support they need to talk openly about suicide prevention, recognize warning signs, and seek help.
+With help from NAMI, we've collected some of the most important information we can all use to help the next person we talk to who may need help, including even yourself.

 Because with one conversation, asking someone how they’re really doing — and being ready to truly listen — can save a life.

-Warning Signs
+Know the Warning Signs

 • Increased alcohol and drug use